bpwl0121/nd013-c1-vision-starter/README.md

 # Object detection in an Urban Environment

 ## Project overview
-This section should contain a brief description of the project and what we are trying to achieve.
-Why is object detection such an important component of self driving car systems?
+This project uses deep learning object detection algorithms to detect objects in images from the car's camera.

 ## Setup
 ### Workspace